kpetrakis/C_SSE_Intrinsics/README.md

 ## Trying to match numpy perfomance with the use of SSE intrinsics in C

-N=10000 <br>
+N=100000 <br>
-Numpy vector addition gflops = 0.44
+Numpy vector addition gflops = 1.26

 C naive addition gflops = 0.13 <br>

-With the use of _mm_add_sd intrinsic addition gflops jumped to 0.255
+With the use of _mm_add_ps intrinsic addition gflops jumped to 0.60 <br>

+CPU: intel core i7-2630QM 2.0-2.9 Turbo GHz